emoacht/Monitorian/README.md

 You can call this app by its name `Monitorian` in command prompt, bat file or desktop shortcut.

-A desktop shortcut can be created specifying options.
+For example, creating a desktop shortcut to set brightness of a monitor to 50 will be the following.

 ![Shortcut](Images/Shortcut_set.png)